Updater/pb-service/README.md

   <tr>
     <td nowrap>property id </td>
     <td>yes</td>
-    <td>The id of the property. this needs to be unique within each client</td>
+    <td>The id of the property.
+This needs to be unique within each client.</td>
   </tr>
   <tr>
     <td nowrap>unit address</td>
     <td>yes</td>
-    <td>The address of the unit</td>
+    <td>The address of the unit.</td>
   </tr>
   <tr>
     <td nowrap>status</td>
     <td>yes</td>
     <td>The status of the lease which will indicate whether they are moving in, out or transferring.
 This doesn't have to be a single field.
-If multiple fields are used in order to indicate a move in, out or transfer that's completely ok</td>
+If multiple fields are used in order to indicate a move in, out or transfer, that's completely ok.</td>
   </tr>
   <tr>
     <td nowrap>move date</td>